Patricia Glibert

-Patricia Marguerite Glibert is a marine scientist known for her research on nutrient use by phytoplankton and harmful algal blooms in Chesapeake Bay.
+Patricia Marguerite Glibert is a marine scientist known for her research on nutrient use by phytoplankton and harmful algal blooms in the Chesapeake Bay.
 She is an elected fellow of the American Association for the Advancement of Science.

 Education and career

 Glibert has an undergraduate degree from Skidmore College and a master's degree from the University of New Hampshire, where she examined the movement of nutrients in an estuary.
 Glibert moved to Harvard University for her Ph.D., which she earned in 1982 with a dissertation working on the uptake of ammonium by small marine organisms.
 Following her Ph.D., Glibert was a postdoctoral researcher and scientist at Woods Hole Oceanographic Institution.
 In 1986 Glibert moved to the University of Maryland, where she was promoted to professor in 1993.

 In 2020, Glibert was elected president-elect of the Association for the Sciences of Limnology and Oceanography (ASLO), and followed Roxane Maranger as president in 2022.